 The John C. Davis Program is also home to the Tufts Medical Center Monoclonal Gammopathy of Renal Significance (MGRS) clinic.
 This clinic specializes in treatment of kidney impairment that so often accompanies plasma cell diseases.
 Our interdisciplinary team is made up of experienced nephrologists who specialize in MGRS.

 Our groundbreaking research includes a diagnostic screening trial for smoldering multiple myeloma patients (the SAVE trial) that screens patients for genes associated with development of AL amyloidosis.
 This study aims to promote earlier diagnosis of amyloidosis and increase our genetic understanding of the disease.
-The Davis Program is also the sponsor of a trial of NEOD001 in the treatment of AL amyloidosis patients with persistent renal insufficiency (the RAIN trial).
-Sponsoring such trials shows the commitment of the David Program to clinical research and patient well-being
+Such trials show the commitment of the Davis Program to clinical research and patient well-being.

 A strong history of excellence